The Importance of Hiring an Experienced Criminal Defense Law Firm

 Contact a Raleigh Criminal Lawyer about Your Murder Case

 If you are being investigated for murder or have been arrested, the time to contact a murder defense attorney is now.
 Our Raleigh criminal attorneys are ready to serve you.
-Since 1957, the criminal law team at Kirk, Kirk, Howell, Cutler & Thomas, LLP have helped individuals accused of violent crimes.
+Since 1957, the criminal law team at Kirk, Kirk, Howell, Cutler & Thomas, LLP has helped individuals accused of violent crimes.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At Kirk, Kirk, Howell, Cutler & Thomas, LLP., we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.